jpedro/jpedro.github.io/git-dd.md

 ![But why](https://raw.githubusercontent.com/jpedro/jpedro.github.io/master/.github/static/img/why.jpg)

 Why?
 Because shell functions are more flexible.
-You can do `if`s and `for` loops, default arguments, download the internet and stream Veep.
+You can do `if`s and `for` loops, default arguments, download the internets and stream Veep.
 As your heart always wanted to but just didn't know.